sdtsui/yellowpaper/Introducing_Ethereum_and_Solidity_Notes.md

 # 9 - Use Cases*****

+- Generalist learning, what you make with different chains...

 ------

 # 10 - Advanced Concepts***
   - Private groups altered, re-released, and deployed the source code (Ch11)

+  FULL ETHEREUM ROADMAP:
+    - Frontier - 2015

+    - Homestead - 2016

+    - Metropolis - 2017
+      - Mist will look like a cross between ChromeOS and iOS app store

+    - Serenity - 2018
+      - proof of stake algorithm
+      - confidence a breakthrough is near

+  #Future:
+    - Ronald coase - economist - "firms exist to avoid the 'transaction costs' of going to the market every day lookin for workers.."
+    - firms create long-term employement agreements that increase efficiency
+    - processes that increase efficiency among a group of a few dozen workers can become a hindrance at scale...making large firms slow and uncompetitive
+    - Equilibrium point: minimal bureaucracy, maximum efficients....

+    - Temporary workers enable companies to spin up teams quickly when demand arises, spin them back down without needing to lay off FTE.

+    "When comp packages can easily be composed of a series of if-then statements in a smart contract, the distinction between a salary and a bonus become blurred.
+The size, age, or location of a company may no longer carry cultural connotations about its trustworthiness or importance."
+    - "THe boundaries of the modern company are becoming more permeable"

+A paradigm shift may be in store: first, a period of flux as individuals and business come to grips with their freedom to engage in business agreements ---

+deals inked on pen and paper, but smaller deals handled by Eth machines running on boilerplate policies.

+- No notaries.
+- No HR sign-off.
+- How many years out is this?

+How many business agreements might be made more fair and enforaceable?

 ------

 # 11 - Backmatter*?
+------XXX
 ------

 ------